 Feel free to ask parents at the park or on the street how they like their double stroller.
 We have done that before and usually parents are more than happy to chat with you.

-It seriously feels like a secret club; having two under two.
+It seriously feels like a secret club; having kids close together.
 Parents that are in this club just get it like no one else does.

 This is the stroller that we have: